zbackup/zbackup/README.md

 The program has the following features:

- * Parallel LZMA compression of the stored data
+ * Parallel LZMA or LZO compression of the stored data
  * Built-in AES encryption of the stored data
  * Possibility to delete old backup data in the future
  * Use of a 64-bit rolling hash, keeping the amount of soft collisions to zero